 - Drizzle the two tablespoons olive oil on a rimmed baking sheet.

 - Beat the egg in a shallow bowl.
 Season with salt and pepper.

-- Mix the almond flour with salt and pepper in another shallow bowl.
+- Mix the almond flour (1/2 cup) with more salt and pepper in another shallow bowl.

 - Coat each chicken tender in egg mixture, followed by the almond flour mixture, and place on oiled baking sheet.

 - Bake for 12 minutes, flip, and bake for another 12 minutes until golden brown.

 - Meanwhile, mix honey (1/4 cup) and mustard (1/4 cup) together in a small bowl.